AntoineBellemare/MEME/README.md

 ## Utilities

 The **EEG_playback** module can replace the EEG_stream module when pre-recorded signals are used.
 When signal is streamed, all the other modules are able to receive the data they are expected.
+You can find data examples recorded using a Muse headband in the */data_examples* folder.
+To open a datafile, you need to press on the load button and select the file (you will be asked to select the file twice; this behavior needs to be fixed).
+Then, the speed parameter needs to be manipulated to control how fast the data is read.
+With the present files, you can set the speed to 1.15ms to reflect the original datastream sampling frequency.

 <img src="https://user-images.githubusercontent.com/49297774/151845530-73d9de6e-d0eb-43ab-812f-b5784a88bf41.png" width="250">